federicospagnolo/RadiomXAI/README.md

 ## Code Contributors

-This work is part of the project MSxplain, and has been accepted for publication in MICCAI2024 proceedings (iMIMIC workshop).
+This work is part of the project [MSxplain](https://wp.unil.ch/mial/research/projects/msxplain/), and has been published as [conference paper](https://link.springer.com/chapter/10.1007/978-3-031-77610-6_12) in MICCAI2024 proceedings (iMIMIC workshop).

 ## Author